AdobeDocs/launch-learn.en/help/consent/tutorial.md

 If the default consent setting is "In", this tells the SDK that it should not wait for explicit consent and it should collect the events that occur before the user provides consent preferences.
 These preferences are typically handled and stored in a CMP.

 If the default consent setting is “Out”, this tells the SDK that it should not collect any events that occur before the user opt-in preferences are set.
 Visitor activity that occurs before setting the consent preference will not be included in any data sent by the SDK after consent is set.
-For example, if I scroll and view a web page before I click on the consent banner, and this “Out” setting is used, that scroll activity and viewing time will not be sent if the user later provides explicit consent for data collection.
+For example, if you scroll and view a web page before you select the consent banner, and this “Out” setting is used, that scroll activity and viewing time will not be sent if the user later provides explicit consent for data collection.

 If the default consent setting is "Pending", the SDK will queue any events that occur before the user provides consent preferences, so the events may be sent after consent preferences are set, and after the SDK is initially configured during a visit.